-Top 12 Best Questions to Ask at the End of the Job Interview
+Top 20 Best Questions to Ask in an Interview

-In addition, if you don’t prepare smart questions, you run the risk of the interviewer assuming you aren’t interested or haven’t prepared.
+If you don’t prepare smart questions to ask in an interview, you run the risk of the hiring manager assuming you aren’t interested or haven’t prepared.

-Keep in the mind that the best questions to ask are focused, open-ended question.
+Keep in mind that the best questions to ask in an interview are focused and open-ended.

 Still not sure what to ask?
 We have some proven examples of good questions to ask in an interview: